 5. Follow the on-screen instructions.

-NOTE: Use the mgu-setup--help command for guidance.
+NOTE: Use the mgu-setup --help command for guidance.

-The process is completed in the MX-ONE Service Node Manager where, for example, redundancy is set.
-There it is also mandatory to set the media ports.
+The process is completed in the MX-ONE Service Node Manager where it is mandatory to set the media ports.
 This is followed by a reboot.